8 Things Kids Do That I Thought Were Caused by Bad Parenting...

 When I was a childless young lady, I watched in horror as a stressed-out mum yelled at her tantrumming child in a supermarket to "STOP IT RIGHT NOW, OR ELSE!"

-When the (bad, bad) child's shrieks increased in volume tenfold as she flailed about on the supermarket floor like a mini octopus out of water, the (bad, bad) mother sighed, rolled her eyes and stalked off.
+When the (bad, bad) child's shrieks increased in volume tenfold as she flailed about on the supermarket floor like a mini octopus out of the water, the (bad, bad) mother sighed, rolled her eyes and stalked off.

 I knew this mum's parenting methods must be just so wrong for her child to behave in that manner, and in public no less.